Avionics: Aircraft management systems

 There has been a progression towards centralized control of the multiple complex systems fitted to aircraft, including engine monitoring and management.
 Health and usage monitoring systems (HUMS) are integrated with aircraft management computers to give maintainers early warnings of parts that will need replacement.

 The integrated modular avionics concept proposes an integrated architecture with application software portable across an assembly of common hardware modules.
 It has been used in fourth generation jet fighters and the latest generation of airliners.

 Mission or tactical avionics

 Military aircraft have been designed either to deliver a weapon or to be the eyes and ears of other weapon systems.
 The vast array of sensors available to the military is used for whatever tactical means required.
 As with aircraft management, the bigger sensor platforms (like the E‑3D, JSTARS, ASTOR, Nimrod MRA4, Merlin HM Mk 1) have mission-management computers.

 Police and EMS aircraft also carry sophisticated tactical sensors.

 Military communications

-While aircraft communications provide the backbone for safe flight, the tactical systems are designed to withstand the rigors of the battle field.
+While aircraft communications provide the backbone for safe flight, the tactical systems are designed to withstand the rigors of the battlefield.
 UHF, VHF Tactical (30–88 MHz) and SatCom systems combined with ECCM methods, and cryptography secure the communications.
 Data links such as Link 11, 16, 22 and BOWMAN, JTRS and even TETRA provide the means of transmitting data (such as images, targeting information etc.).